 beautiful opportunities that exist for Sahrawi children in the refugee camps,"

-Tekween Mohamed was born and raised in the Saharawi refugee camps.
-She works in the Education Office in the camp, and she has been teaching English at Desert Voicebox since 2016.
+Tekween Mohamed oversees the administration at Desert Voicebox and was born and raised in the Saharawi refugee camps.
+She works in the Education Office in the camp, and got involved with the project at the start in 2016 and initially taught English until 2022.
 Tekween is married with three children.
-"Desert Voicebox provides an amazing chance for children to learn another language and it's wonderful to see the excitement in their eyes," she said.
+"Desert Voicebox provides an amazing chance for children to learn another language and it's wonderful to see the excitement in their eyes,"

 Nanaha Bachri was born in the Sahrawi refugee camps.
-At age 12, she started middle school in Algeria, and eventually went to university despite her family's belief that women should stay at home.
-Nanaha studied Spanish and English in the refugee camps before joining Desert Voicebox as an English teacher in 2016.
+At age 12, she started middle school in Algeria, but despite her own wishes was unable to pursue her studies at university level because her granma did not believe women should study beyond primary school.
+Back in the camps Nanaha took courses whenever possible and learnt some English and also taught it at the local middle school in Boujdour camp before joining Desert Voicebox in 2019.
+She teaches English to the students in levels 3 and 4.
 "I really enjoy being a teacher in this program," she said.
 "I really gained from being part of Desert Voicebox.
 I'm a different person now.
 I'm courageous and confident."

 Mahfud Othman is a multi-instrumentalist and one of the few Saharawis who have mastered the traditional tidinit in the camps.
-He is a member of a Saharawi music band that is regularly invited to perform and tour the region.
-He teaches the tidinit and piano at Desert Voicebox.
+He began teaching tidinit to the DV students back in 2019 and is helping to create a traditional music group made up of the most talented students.